STUDY JAPANESE ONLINE WITH NATIVES HERE

 Seen this way, Japan still has a long way to go when it comes to preventing sexism and sexual harassment.
 This is reflected in the fact that despite numerous reports of abuse and harassment, basically no action is taken.

-Exploitation is also another negative that comes with Idol's work.
-Many do not earn much more than the minimum wage, while the men behind the curtains make their fortunes.
+Exploitation is another negative aspect that comes with being an Idol.
+Many do not earn much more than the minimum wage, while the men behind the scenes make a fortune.

 Not only are Idols extremely financially exploited, but they often work long hours and are showcased and objectified.